Welcome to Our ChatGPT Codex Review

 - Complex tasks (10+ files, multiple iterations): ~20-50 messages worth

-On the Plus plan, I hit limits after about 2-3 hours of active coding per day.
+On the Plus plan, expect to hit limits after about 2-3 hours of active coding per day.
 Pro users report rarely hitting limits even with full workday usage.
+If you approach limits, you can switch to GPT-5.1-Codex-Mini for simpler tasks (up to 4x more usage) or purchase additional credits.

 API Alternative: Pay-As-You-Go

-This works well for burst usage.
-Most coding sessions cost $0.50-$2.00 via API, which can be cheaper than Pro if you’re not coding every day.
+The API approach works well for burst usage.
+Most coding sessions cost $0.50-$2.00, which can be cheaper than Pro if you’re not coding every day.
+Expect GPT-5.3-Codex API pricing to be announced in the coming weeks.

 |---|---|---|---|